ProtocolLLM: RTL Benchmark for SystemVerilog Generation of Communication Protocols: ProtocolLLM

 \subsection{Experimental Setup}

-We evaluate the benchmark on open-source coder models: Qwen Coder 2.5-14B and Qwen Coder 2.5-32B ~\cite{hui2024qwen2}.
-We also evaluate on a general-purpose proprietary GPT-4.1 model~\cite{achiam2023gpt}.
-All models are queried with a temperature of 0 to ensure deterministic outputs for reproducibility.
+We evaluate the benchmark on a diverse set of open-source and proprietary LLMs.
+Among the open-source models, we include QwenCoder 2.5–14B~\cite{hui2024qwen2}, QwenCoder 2.5–32B~\cite{hui2024qwen2}, Deepcoder 14B~\cite{huang2024opencoder}.
+We also test on leading closed general purpose models: Claude Sonnet 4~\cite{claudesonnet}, as well as Claude-Opus~\cite{claudeopus}, Gemini 2.5 Pro~\cite{comanici2025gemini25pushingfrontier}, Gemini 2.5 Flash~\cite{comanici2025gemini25pushingfrontier}, GPT-o3, GPT-4o~\cite{openai2024gpt4technicalreport} and GPT-4.1~\cite{achiam2023gpt}.
+All models are queried with a temperature of 0 to ensure deterministic and reproducible outputs across all HDL protocol generation tasks, allowing fair and consistent evaluation of functional correctness, synthesis viability, and waveform accuracy.